albertov/mcp-selenium-haskel/tests/README.md

 # Integration Testing for mcp-selenium-haskell

-This directory contains comprehensive black-box integration tests for the `mcp-selenium-haskell` MCP server.
+This directory contains comprehensive black-box integration tests for the `mcp-selenium` MCP server.

 ## Architecture